franpoz/SHERLOCK/docs/source/installation.rst

    cd /home/sherlock
    python3 -m sherlock --properties properties.yaml --explore

 And voilà! *SHERLOCK* should be running in explore mode for your defined targets.
+Any outputs created by *SHERLOCK* in the current directory are automatically mapped into your host work directory, so you can inspect them easily on your machine.

 -------------
 Dependencies